 The Drug That Caused My Injury Has Not Been Recalled.
 Do I Still Have a Case?

-Even if the drug that caused your injuries has not been recalled, you may still have a very strong case.
-While a drug recall can work as evidence in your favor, this is certainly not necessary.
+Even if the drug that caused your injuries has not been recalled, you may still have a strong case.
+While a drug recall can work as evidence in your favor, this is unnecessary.
 Recalls typically only happen after many people have been harmed or killed.